Chadius/creatingsymmetry/README.md

 ![Transformed rainbow stripe image into frieze with p11g symmetry, with blue and yellow hourglasses in a green background](example/friezes/rainbow_stripe_frieze_p11m_and_p11g.png)
 ![Transformed rainbow stripe image into hexagonal lattice with p31m symmetry, with purple, indigo and blue nodes against a transparent background](example/lattices/rainbow_stripe_lattice_hexagonal_p31m.png)

 I assume you're comfortable with [Go](https://golang.org/), YAML and a command line.
-You'll install this in go, write the formulas in YAML, and run `make run` on a command line to generate pretty patterns.
+You'll install this in Go, write the formulas in YAML, and run `make run` on a command line to generate pretty patterns.

 ## Important pages
 * [Common Options](docs/common_options.md)